Cookie Notice

 1. Listen carefully.

 Don’t assume what the conversation is about or what path it should take.
 Truly listen, allowing space for others to think, reflect, and express themselves.
-Start with building your active listening skillset, but know that truly listening goes beyond active listening, to listening to understand
+Start with your active listening skillset, but know that truly listening goes beyond active listening, to listening to understand

 Listening to understand focuses on the idea that there are multiple levels of information we must tune into during conversations.
 One level, of course, is the factual information being presented — most of us tend to pay attention primarily to that.
 But listening for the values behind the topic at hand and the emotions that people bring to an issue is an important part of a better conversation.